open-cluster-management-io/enhancements/enhancements/sig-architecture/224-event-based-manifestwork/README.md

 ### Non-Goals

-- Define the controlplane to act as a consumer of the protocol.
+- Define the source architecture to act as a consumer of the protocol.
+- Define the storage and persistence requirement of message broker.

 ## Proposal